Crescent Bay of Laguna Beach, Orange County, California USA.

 There are too many national, state, and regional parks to name along this trip.
 Especially if you love to hike or plan on bringing your cycles along on a rack, this is an irresistible trip.
 From the Olympic National Forest to the Oregon Caves National Monument, you'll need to add a few days for pure exploration on this part of the trip.

-After passing Oregon's capital, Salem, and the one of a kind Eugene, where you could opt to spend a night, you'll finally hop off I-5 near Grants Pass, OR.
+After passing Oregon's capital, Salem, and the one-of-a-kind Eugene, where you could opt to spend a night, you'll finally hop off I-5 near Grants Pass, OR.
 You'll follow US Route 199 across the California border to Crescent City and Jedediah Smith Redwoods State Park.

 Road trip route around California